Luyten b: Mass and size

+Up to four candidate planets have been proposed around Luyten's Star.
+A 2020 study showed that if all four planets are present, their true masses must be close to their minimum masses for the system to be stable, with an upper limit of 3.03 Earth mass for Luyten b.

-Temperature and atmosphere
+Temperature

 The planet receives an incident flux only 6% greater than that of Earth.
-With an estimated albedo, or proportion of light reflected by the planet, of 0.30, Luyten b has an equilibrium temperature of 259 °K. For comparison, Earth has an equilibrium temperature of 255 °K. With an Earth-like atmosphere — if it has one — Luyten b would have an average surface temperature of about 292 K, very similar to that of Earth.
+With an estimated albedo, or proportion of light reflected by the planet, of 0.30, Luyten b has an equilibrium temperature of 259 K. For comparison, Earth has an equilibrium temperature of 255 K. With an Earth-like atmosphere — if it has one — Luyten b would have an average surface temperature of about 292 K, very similar to that of Earth.